 You can provide for device independence when the system is generated by generating a system that not only meets the current input/output configuration requirements but includes anticipated device attachments.
 Creating such a system entails looking ahead at expected delivery of input/output devices and, during system generation, constructing the necessary control blocks and tables.
 Thus, when the devices are delivered, they need only be physically attached.
 The operating system recognizes the devices without modification.
-However, until the devices are physically connected, the operator must designate them as being offline, using the VARY command, unless OPTIONS=DEVSTAT was specified on the CTRLPROG macro during system generation.
-For information on the CTRLPROG macro, see OS/VS2 System Programming Library: System Generation Reference.
+However, until the devices are physically connected, the operator must designate them as being offline, using the VARY command, unless OPTIONS=DEVSTAT was specified on the CTRLPROG macro, see OS/VS2 System Programming Library: System Generation Reference.